 How to Write a Complaint Letter to AT&T

-- Go to the AT&T website to find the current CEO of the company.
-I found out that as of today, March 28, 2016, the CEO is Randall L. Stephenson.
-You can find his bio HERE.
+- Go to the AT&T website to find the CEO of the company.
+I found out that the current CEO is Randall L. Stephenson.
+You can find his bio

 - You can also find a list of all the other important people at AT&T if you really want to make a big stink.
 (Look at the bottom of Randall's bio page.)